Intensive Course – Spanish Teacher Training

 If you need or want official ECTS credits, you must first obtain the certificate.
 If you do not pass, you will receive a document confirming that you have participated in the course and completed it.

 The teaching portfolio is the result of everything you will have learned and developed in your teaching course with us.
 You must send it in at the end of your course, and it will be used to determine the final grade and your progress report.
 The teaching portfolio mark is essential if you want to qualify for the 6 official ECTS credits.

 - Class timetable: 9:30 a.m. to 2:00 p.m. (first week); 9:30 a.m. to 1:00 p.m. and 3:00 p.m. to 5:30 p.m. (the rest of the course)

 - 18 students (during the methodology classes) / 6 students (classroom teaching practice)

 - Includes student teaching with foreign students

 What our students say

-The course is surprising because it is a very serious course, very specialized and very professional but it is given in such a pleasant and carefree way that you do not even notice.
+The course is surprising because it is a very serious course, very specialised and very professional but it is given in such a pleasant and chilled way that you don’t even notice.
 You learn a lot with hardly any effort, because of how nice the classes are.
 In my opinion, this is a consequence of the teachers of the course loving what they do and transmitting this love in their explanations, which come out more from experience than from textbooks.
-The course also has a lot of facets, all interesting, and plays a lot of topics.
-I am very happy to have done it and I recommend it effusively.
-Also, it has made it possible for me to teach Spanish all over the world.Nacho Gavilán
+The course also has a lot of facets, all interesting, and covers a lot of topics.
+I am very happy to have done it and I highly recommend it.
+Also, it has made it possible for me to teach Spanish all over the world.”

 Very good, very useful.
 It has certainly been a success.
-I also think that the final certificates (the one on the course and the one on the internship) will be able to serve me well in order to continue making progress in this field. ”
+I also think that the final certificates (the one from the course and the one from the internship I did) will be helpful for me when making progress in this field. “